OpenPhilology/nidaba/docs/index.rst

         90ae699a-7172-44ce-a8bf-5464bccd34d0

-It converts the input file ``input.png`` to grayscale, binarizes it using the Sauvola and nlbin algorithm, and finally runs it through tesseract with the English language model.
+It converts the input file ``input.png`` to grayscale, binarizes it using the Sauvola and nlbin algorithm, and finally runs both binarizations through tesseract with the English language model, creating two hOCR files.

+There are several groups of options, each associated with a particular set of functions of the pipeline.
+An option may appear multiple times to define additional execution paths similar to adding new branches to the leaves of a tree where each leaf is one result of the, logically, preceding group of options.
+All paths through this tree will then be executed by the workers in the cluster.

+Each option must follow the same format ``algorithm:val,named_param2=val2,...,paramN=N;param1=val1,param2=val2,...`` where configurations of the same algorithm are divided by ``;`` and the parameters are divided by ``,``.
+Parameters may either be named or unnamed, although unnamed parameters may not appear after named ones.
+Additionally, there is a helper preamble ``file:`` which must be followed by a valid path to a file.
+This file will be copied to the common storage medium and its new location will be used instead of the path when executing the function.

+Available option groups in order of processing are:

 --binarize / -b
-        Defines a single configuration of a binarization algorithm.
-It consists of a term in the form algorithm:param1,param2,paramN=N;param1,param2... where algorithm is one of the algorithms implemented and params are their configuration parameters.
-Parameters may either be keyword argument, e.g. window_size=10, or positional arguments.
-Both can be mixed as long as no positional arguments are defined after a keyword argument.

-        Multiple --binarize options can be used to execute additional binarization algorithms.
-Have a look at :mod:`nidaba.tasks.binarize` for possible values.
+        Defines binarization parameters.
+See the :ref:`binarization
+        <bin>` documentation for more details.

 --ocr / -o
-        Defines a single configuration of an OCR engine.
-It consists of a term in the form engine:param1,param2;param1,param2=N;... where engine is one of the loaded OCR engines and params are their configurations.
+        Defines OCR parameters.
+See the :ref:`OCR <ocr_heading>` documentation for more details.

+--postprocessing / -p
+        Defines parameters of various postprocessing methods.
+See the :ref:`spell-checking <spell-checking>` documentation for more details.

 --stats / -s
-        Defines a single configuration of a post-OCR measure in the format measure:param1,param2,...
-Have a look a :mod:`nidaba.tasks.stats` for possible values.
+        Defines parameters of metrics.
+See the :ref:`metrics` documentation for more details.

+There are two more options that are technically part of of other option groups but can't be included in other groups for several reasons.

 \-\-willitblend
         Blends all output hOCR files into a single hOCR document using the